 Diaspora Cultural Events Across the Caribbean

 Carnival often gets the spotlight, but Caribbean culture shows up all year.
 Families celebrate independence, honor emancipation, support school heritage programs, and gather for church anniversaries.
+These are the moments where cultural clothing is worn with intention; where bandana and Madras appear not as costumes but as everyday expressions of identity.

-🇯🇲 Jamaica
+Jamaica

-Key Events
+Key events

 • Independence Day (August 6)